JamesGennoy/reflections/lesson2.md

 ## Merging Two Branches

 The result of merging two branches together is the resulting branch has all of the commits in both branches.
 This is a good way to work on new features independently, until they are ready to be merged into the Master branch.

+## Automatic vs. Manual Merging

+It is nice that sometimes Git can automatically merge conflicts.
+However, I think it is better that it falls back to having the developer, who really knows the code, manually merge conflicts that occur on the same lines.